nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <u>Step 1:</u>

-The user launches the app with the stored student list holding the initial student data and the lesson list holding the initial lesson data in TuitiONE (only the fields of each object relevant to filter are shown in the diagrams below).
+The user launches the app with the stored student list holding the initial student data and the lesson list holding the initial lesson data in TuitiONE (only the fields of each object relevant to the filter feature are shown in the diagrams below).

 <center>
 <img alt="FilterState0" src="images/DeveloperGuideImage/FilterState0.png"/>